I am a teacher and artist specializing in weaving and resist dyeing, incorporating ikat and plangi into my hand woven

 The process of plangi, also known as shibori, amarras, or tie dye, relies on the way the dyer folds and/ or manipulates a piece of cloth, secures it in a compressed state, and then dyes the fabric in order to create a pattern.
 The dye only penetrates the areas of the cloth that are left exposed.
 After the dyeing and removal of protective coverings, the resisted parts emerge as negative patterns and retain the original color of the fabric.
 Plangi is considered a surface design technique.

 My work has been influenced by travels throughout Cote d'Ivoire, Peru, Chile, and Mexico.
 From 2006 - 2017, along with colleague Virginia Davis, I studied with and documented the work of Mexican master rebozo weaver Don Evaristo Borboa Casas.
 There we produced hand-woven rebozos on a backstrap loom and made a short film about his work.

 I present my textiles in a wide variety of venues, both national and international.
-They have been displayed at the North American Cultural Center in San Jose, Costa Rica; the American Consulate in Tijuana, Mexico; and at the United States Embassy in Ouagadougou, Burkina Faso.
+They have been displayed at the North American Cultural Center in San Jose, Costa Rica; the American Consulate in Tijuana, Mexico, and at the United States Embassy in Ouagadougou, Burkina Faso.
 My textiles also have been the subject of solo shows at the McLean Project for the Arts, the Glenview Mansion Art Gallery, the Hoyt Institute of Fine Arts, and the Rosewood Centre Arts Gallery, and are included in the book Art on the Edge, Seventeen Contemporary American Artists published by the U.S. Department of State.
-My work is held in private and public collections, including the Smithsonian American Art Museum's Renwick Gallery, Washington, D.C.
+My work is held in private and public collections, including the Smithsonian American Art Museum's Renwick Gallery in Washington, D.C.

 As an educator, I have taught in public and private schools in Pennsylvania, Maryland, and, currently, at the Potomac School in Virginia.
 I have also led numerous “artist in residence” workshops in Pennsylvania and the Washington DC metropolitan area, creating site-specific collaborative textiles with students.
-Recently I taught a textile course for adults at the Penland School of Crafts in North Carolina and a jaspe design workshop at the Franz Mayer Museum in Mexico City during the Art of the Jaspe Rebozo Conference.
+I've taught textile courses for adults at the Penland School of Crafts in North Carolina, at the Franz Mayer Museum in Mexico City, and at the Oaxaca Textile Museum in Oaxaca, Mexico.